Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 Science is all about asking questions, and some of the most interesting and thought-provoking questions come from the imaginations of children.
 They can be staring out of a window and then drop such bombshells as:

 "How much does the sky weigh?"

 The media often laments how few parents are equipped to answer these questions.
-Fortunately we live in the information age, with answers just a few clicks away; the important thing is never to dismiss or dodge these questions.
-This inquisitive nature passes by all too quickly—if you are unsure of an answer, seek it out with your child!
-Children crave parental attention and this is a great opportunity for you to spend time together whilst learning something new.
+Fortunately, we live in the age of information, with answers just a few clicks away.
+The important thing is to never dismiss or dodge these questions.
+This inquisitive nature passes by all too quickly.
+If you are unsure of an answer, seek it out with your child!
+Children crave parental attention, and this is a great opportunity for you to spend time together while learning something new.

-Here are some of the science questions I am asked quite often (particularly by my younger students).
-Each question has a simple answer, followed by a slightly fuller explanation and, where necessary, a link for more information.
+Here are some of the science questions I am asked quite often, particularly by my younger students.
+Each question and their related questions have simple answers and, where necessary, a link for more information.
 Enjoy!

 1. Why Is the Sky Blue?

 The sky looks blue but really it is made up of all the colours of the rainbow.
 Each of these colours has a different wavelength.
 Some of these are smoother while others are choppy.
 Blue light waves travel in short, choppy waves.
 Like each of the other colours, blue light waves are scattered and reflected as they enter Earth's atmosphere and collide with gases and other particles.
 Because the colour blue has the shortest wavelength, it collides with nearly everything in its path and is scattered about the sky.
 This is why the sky appears blue.